 Dividend payments steadiness score

-The dividend payments steadiness score tries to measure the level of variability in the company's dividend payments stream from one period to the next over the past seven accounting periods.
-The proxy used to measure the stability is based on the discrete total variation of the factor relative to its mean.
+The dividend payments steadiness score measures the variability in a company's dividend payment stream from one period to the next over the past seven accounting periods.
+The proxy used to measure stability is based on the discrete total variation of the factor relative to its mean.

 How to use the score

-A high value of this score will indicate that there have been no large downsides to the dividend payments in the last accounting periods and that, if any variation has occurred, most of them will have been upwards.
-A low value will indicate that most of the changes in the dividend payments have been downside.
+A high score indicates that there have been no large decreases in dividend payments in recent accounting periods and that, if any variation has occurred, it has mostly been upward.
+A low value indicates that most of the changes in dividend payments have been downward.

-The following table can serve as a reference for the use of this score:
+The following table can be used as a reference for this score:

 Importance of the steadiness scores

-Our valuation model is based on the use of past accounting variables to estimate the future evolution of the company.
-The past stability of these variables allows us to predict that such stability will be maintained in the near future, so that the value of the scores calculated by Gradement will be based on an expected behavior of the company and, therefore, will be more valid when making investment decisions based on thems.
+Our valuation model uses past accounting variables to estimate a company's future evolution.
+The past stability of these variables allows us to predict that this stability will be maintained in the near future.
+Therefore, the scores calculated by Gradement are based on an expected behavior of the company and are more valid for making investment decisions.

-The lack of stability in accounting variables, reflected in a low value of this steadiness scores, makes it difficult to estimate the future evolution of the company and therefore devalues the usefulness of the scores we calculate.
+A lack of stability in accounting variables, reflected in a low steadiness score, makes it difficult to estimate the company's future evolution and therefore devalues the usefulness of our calculated scores.